 Eating With Your Anorexic author and HealthyPlace blogger, Laura Collins, has a bold message for parents of children and teens with eating disorders - "It's not your fault!"

 A lot of the information on the causes of eating disorders points the finger at parents.
-Parents, says Collins, are blamed by many researchers and treatment professionals as playing some role in the causes of anorexia or bulimia in their children.
+Parents, says Collins, are blamed by many researchers and treatment professionals as playing some role in the causes of eating disorders in their children.
 She wants more evidence-based research into the causes of eating disorders as well as eating disorders treatment recommendations.

 Eating Disorders: Empowering Parents

 During the early stages of her daughter's battle with anorexia, Collins felt lost, isolated and lonely because of her experiences with eating disorder treatment professionals.
 Since that time, she's learned a lot and now